WooCommerce Simple Auctions v3.0.9 Released

 Must-Have Features in a WooCommerce Auction Plugin

 As previously said, WooCommerce auction plugin should support different auction types (normal, proxy, reverse, silent).
-But there are others essential features you may need, from countdown timers and automated email notifications to AJAX bidding.
+But there are other essential features you may need, from countdown timers and automated email notifications to AJAX bidding.
 Also, you need to look for robust admin controls such as reserve prices, Buy-It-Now options, bid increment management, and automatic winner payment handling.

 Here is a list of features you should consider before purchasing an auction plugin: